Failing grades improve, but Prince William students still struggling with learning loss

-Enrollment at Prince William County Public Schools has increased slightly this school year but remains below its pre-pandemic high point.
+Enrollment at Prince William County Public Schools has increased slightly this school year but remains below its pre-pandemic level.

-At the fall reporting deadline for Virginia school divisions, 89,508 students were enrolled in county schools, up from 89,076 from the same time last year, but lower than the total number of students in the fall of 2019, when 91,526 students were enrolled.
+As of the fall reporting deadline for Virginia school divisions, 89,508 students were enrolled in county schools, up slightly from 89,076 from the same time last year, but still about 2% fewer than in the fall of 2019, when 91,526 students were enrolled.

-Last school year was the first in more than 30 years that enrollment declined, when enrollment dropped from 91,526 in 2019.
-Previously, the number of students had been growing by roughly 1% per year.
+Last school year was the first in more than 30 years that enrollment declined.
+Previously, the number of students had been growing about 1% per year.
 Last year, the division projected that enrollment would grow in the current school year to 89,991, but it missed that mark.

-On Tuesday night, division staff also presented new data from the first quarter that showed students continuing to struggle in a number of areas, closely aligning with statewide Standards of Learning data from the end of the 2020-21 school year.
+On Tuesday night, division staff also presented new data from the first quarter of this school year that showed students continuing to struggle in a number of areas, closely aligning with statewide Standards of Learning scores from the 2020-21 school year.

-In a presentation to the school board, Director of Research Jennifer Cassata presented data on grades and scores from Virginia Growth Assessment (VGA) exams, a new regiment of testing mandated by the Virginia Department of Education for grades 3-8.
+In a presentation to the School Board, the division’s research director, Jennifer Cassata, presented data on grades and scores from Virginia Growth Assessment (VGA) exams, a new regiment of testing mandated by the Virginia Department of Education for grades 3 through 8.

-In the first round of VGA testing, 68% of 3rd to 8th graders tested were rated as proficient in reading, while just 45% were found to be proficient in math.
+In the first round of VGA testing, 68% of students tested were rated as proficient in reading, while just 45% were found to be proficient in math.
 The second number was actually down from Standards of Learning scores in the spring, when 49% of students were proficient in math.
 Reading scores were flat.
-Over 95% of all eligible students took the new tests, which were initiated by the General Assembly in the 2021 special session.
-Cassata called them “mini-versions of SOLs” that should be seen as a baseline to grade progress on learning recovery over the course of the year, with the spring SOLs as the second benchmark.
+Over 93% of all eligible students took the new tests, which were initiated by the General Assembly in the 2021 special session.

+Cassata called the tests “mini-versions of SOLs” that should be seen as a baseline to grade progress on learning recovery over the course of the year, with the spring SOLs as the second benchmark.

-Students at all levels also struggled mightily in math classes.
+First-quarter grades also showed students at all levels struggling in math classes.
 In middle schools, math classes saw the lowest percentage of A’s during the first quarter and the second-highest percentage of F’s, behind world language classes.
-In high school, math classes were proving even harder, with just under 15% of students failing their math course in the first quarter and only 29% of students scoring A’s.
+In high schools, math classes were proving even harder, with about 15% of students failing their math course in the first quarter and only 29% of students earning A’s.

-This is the first year that the School Board is requesting a quarterly breakdown of grades, making direct comparison difficult.
-But Board Chair Babur Lateef said Tuesday night that it was clear more students were struggling not just on statewide standardized tests but also on their report cards, which he said could have a bigger impact on students’ future as more university admissions offices do away with SAT or ACT score requirements.
+This is the first year the school system has made a quarterly breakdown of grades public, making direct comparison difficult.
+But Board Chair Babur Lateef noted Tuesday night that grades could have a big impact on students’ futures as more universities eliminate requirements for SAT or ACT scores.

-There was some improvement from last school year on the grading front, however.
-Overall, the percentage of students failing two or more classes declined from the first quarter last year -- from 13.9% to 5.4% this fall.
+Overall, the percentage of students failing two or more classes declined from the first quarter last year – from 13.9% to 5.4% this fall.
 Among high schoolers, the percentage of students failing two or more classes dropped from 21.9% to 17.3%.
-At this time last year, the vast majority of students were still confined to virtual learning only.
-But in both middle and high schools, far more students are currently failing courses than were in 2019.
+But in both middle and high schools, far more students are currently failing courses than at the same time in 2019.

-Virtual students -- who make up under 3% of the division’s enrollment -- are faring even worse, with 32% of virtual high schoolers English-language learners (EL) are struggling the most in terms of failing grades, with over 34% of EL high schoolers failing two or more classes.
-McDade said that virtual students were welcome to return to the classroom at any time, and that many families had decided to do so throughout the fall semester.
+Virtual students – less than 3% of the division’s enrollment – are faring even worse.
+McDade said that virtual students were welcome to return to the classroom at any time, and that many families had decided to do so during the fall.

-The division is in the process of implementing its “Unfinished Learning Plan” intended to address the significant loss of learning that took place from the start of virtual learning in the spring of 2020 through last school year.
-One of the many initiatives included in the plan is making “high-dosage” tutoring available for struggling students during the school day in every building and adding “math coaches” to prioritized schools in most need of assistance.
+The division is implementing its “Unfinished Learning Plan” to address the loss of learning that occurred from March 2020 through last school year.
+One of the initiatives is making “high-dosage” tutoring available for struggling students during the school day in every building and adding “math coaches” to schools in most need of assistance.

-McDade said that tutoring programs are currently being rolled out in varying forms in different schools, with schools leaning on a combination of teachers, college tutors and virtual tutors.
-But county schools, like almost every division in the state, are facing significant staffing shortages, making the full plan’s rollout more difficult.
+McDade said the tutoring programs are being rolled out in varying forms in different schools.
+But county schools, like those elsewhere, are facing significant staffing shortages.

-“Some schools are having more challenges with staffing than others.
-And so we have been trying to look at exemplar [tutoring] models where schools have figured this out and it is working well to be able to share that practice division-wide,” McDade told the board.
+“We have been trying to look at exemplar [tutoring] models where schools have figured this out and it is working well to be able to share that practice division-wide,” McDade told the board.

 The first-year superintendent also cautioned against drawing too much from the first quarter data, saying that more analysis would need to be done to find root causes and break down the data from school to school.